52North/helgoland-toolbox/docs/how-tos/integrate-d3-component.md

     this.timespan = timespan;
 }
 ```
-This code is implemented in the helgoland-toolbox github repository and can be viewew [here](https://github.com/52North/helgoland-toolbox/blob/master/src/demo/app/pages/timeseries-graph/timeseries-graph.component.ts).
+This code is implemented in the helgoland-toolbox github repository and can be viewed [here](https://github.com/52North/helgoland-toolbox/blob/master/src/demo/app/pages/timeseries-graph/timeseries-graph.component.ts).